-Requirements of recipients accounting system:
+Requirements of recipient's accounting system:

-- Internal Control: Recipients must exercise effective control and accountability for all cash, real, and personal property and other asset.
-Recipients must adequately safeguard property and assure that it is used solely for authorized purposes. - Budget Control: Recipients must compare actual expenditures with budgeted amounts for each award.
-The grantees system must be able to relate financial information to performance or productivity data, including the development of cost information whenever appropriate or specifically required in the award agreement. - Allowable Cost: Recipients system must follow required cost principles, agency program regulations, and the terms of grant agreements in determining the reasonableness, allowability, and allocability of costs. - Source Documentation: Recipients system shall support accounting records with source documentation (e.g. canceled checks, paid bills, payrolls, time and attendance records, and contract and award documents).
-Grantees must accommodate fund and account structure to separately track receipts, expenditures, assets, and liabilities for awards and programs. - Proration of Costs: Grantees that conduct both allowable and unallowable activities must reasonably pro-rate their costs to ensure that grant funds are only being used for allowable program expenses.
-Proration means to calculate or distribute proportionally, (e.g. if a staff member works on a grant project 50% of the time, only the proportionate salary amount could be paid by the grant).
-This proration must be explained within the budget narrative. - Administrative and Indirect Costs: The recipient may not obligate or expend award funds for indirect costs without approval of Commission staff.
-Typical examples of indirect costs for most organizations will include those costs that are not readily allocable to a particular activity, but instead support the general overhead, administration, and expenses that are shared across the organization's operations and projects as a whole. - Procurement: Recipients shall follow the procurement requirements imposed by the KRS 45A or their own procurement policies and procedures, if more restrictive.
-At the end of the grant period, equipment and supplies purchased under a grant award shall rest with the recipient, if the recipient certifies that it will use the property for continuation of the project purposes or for other criminal justice purposes.
+- Internal Control: Recipients must exercise effective control and accountability for all cash, real, and personal property and other assets.
+Recipients must adequately safeguard property and assure it is used solely for authorized purposes. - Budget Control: Recipients must compare actual expenditures with budgeted amounts for each award.
+The grant recipient's system must be able to relate financial information to performance or productivity data, including the development of cost information when appropriate or specifically required in the award agreement. - Allowable Cost: Recipient's system must follow required cost principles, agency program regulations, and terms of the grant agreement in determining the reasonableness, allowability, and allocability of costs. - Source Documentation: Recipient's system shall support accounting records with source documentation (e.g. canceled checks, paid bills, payrolls, time and attendance records, and contract and award documents).
+Grantees must accommodate fund and account structure to separately track receipts, expenditures, assets, and liabilities for awards and programs. - Proration of Costs: Grantees that conduct both allowable and unallowable activities must reasonably pro-rate their costs to ensure that grant funds are only being used for allowable program expenses. - Proration means to calculate or distribute proportionally (e.g. if a staff member works on a grant project 50% of the time, only the proportionate salary amount could be paid by the grant).
+This proration must be explained within the budget narrative. - Match: All match allocations shall be reported.
+There is no cash match requirement for this grant.
+In-kind match may include any contribution from another source, to include funds, equipment, supplies/materials, space, labor, or monetary value of time.
+The value placed must be consistent with fair market value or the rate of compensation for similar work in the recipient's organization or labor market.
+Recipients must maintain records reflecting the source, amount, and timeframes for all matching contributions. - Administrative and Indirect Costs: The recipient may not obligate or expend award funds for indirect costs without approval of Commission staff.
+Typical examples of indirect costs for most organizations include those costs that are not readily allocable to a particular activity, but instead support the general overhead, administration, and expenses that are shared across the organization's operations as a whole.